-This research helps the Solicitors Regulation Authority to monitor the make-up of those wanting to enter the profession.
+This research helps the SRA to monitor the make-up of those wanting to enter the profession.

 Undergraduates and graduates in law

-- Students from minority ethnic groups accounted for 36.5 per cent of UK student starting a first degree law course in 2014.
+- Students from minority ethnic groups accounted for 35.7 per cent of UK students starting a first degree law course in 2015.

 Period of recognised training